 2. Mindfulness improves the mind’s efficiency

 When your mind is ‘full’, what is it usually full of?
-Indeed, sometimes our minds are full of ideas, inspiration, contentment and passion, but for much of the day, the mind becomes full of worry, anxiety, frustration, jealousy and discontentment, and continues to ruminate for hours.
-Instead of ‘getting on’ with life, we often let thoughts about life – whether they’re actually accurate or not – control our attention.
+Indeed, sometimes our minds are full of ideas, inspiration, contentment and passion..
+For much of the day, the mind is also full of worry, anxiety, frustration, jealousy and discontentment.
+And it continues to ruminate for hours.
+Instead of ‘getting on’ with life, we often let thoughts about life – whether they’re accurate or not – control our attention.

-Many Yogic texts speak of cultivating Eka-Grata, meaning ‘one-pointedness’ or ‘one-pointed focus’, in which the mind is totally focused on the action you’re engaged with.
+Many Yogic texts speak of cultivating Eka-Grata, meaning ‘one-pointedness’ or ‘one-pointed focus’.
+This is where our mind is utterly focused on the action we’re engaged with.
 You may instinctively feel yourself being (as Mihaly Csikszentmihalyi calls it) “in the flow” – which incidentally, is also thought to be ‘the secret to happiness’.

 3. Mindfulness gets us in the ‘flow’

-Specific sports like skiing, snowboarding or skateboarding and even the more common sports like swimming and running are often where people feel they’re ‘in the flow’; totally focussed on and absorbed with the action they’re engaging with, with no intermittent thoughts or distractions*.
+Skiing, snowboarding or skateboarding, along with more common sports like swimming and running are often where people feel they’re ‘in the flow’.
+Totally focussed on and absorbed with the action they’re engaging with and no intermittent thoughts or distractions*.
 Because of this, we often enjoy what we’re doing and are likely to improve each time we practise it.

-Mindfulness is a little like this; if we choose to be totally absorbed and pay attention to what we’re doing (whether it’s skiing or mopping the floor), we actively choose to be more ‘alive’ in that moment, more likely to enjoy what we’re doing, and we’re likely to become better at it too.
+Mindfulness is a little like this: if we choose to be utterly immersed in what we’re doing (whether it’s skiing or mopping the floor), we actively choose to be more ‘alive’ in that moment.
+We’re also more likely to enjoy what we’re doing and become better at it too.

 We may not feel as though mopping the floor, washing dishes or any other day-to-day tasks are worth paying attention to, but they’re all part of the music of life….